sebastianstarke/AI4Animation/README.md

 This project extends the recent research of Daniel Holden, Taku Komura and Jun Saito on character control using Phase-Functioned Neural Networks.
 As part of my Ph.D. research, it will scientifically continued for learning task-specific motion manifolds and different geometries, and made available for character animation research in Unity3D.

-Phase-Functioned Neural Networks for Character Control (by http://theorangeduck.com/)
+Phase-Functioned Neural Networks for Character Control (http://theorangeduck.com/)
 ======================================================

 This project contains the code for Phase-Functioned Neural Networks for